kevinph4n/Personal-Engineering-OS/resources/laptops.md

 - Number 1 choice as always
 - If they are available with a good price, just do it
 - However some T14 gen cannot upgrade the ram cuz it got soldered (like gen 4)
 - Model u should buy: The most budget one T14 Gen 2.
-If possible + upgradable -> T14 Gen 5.
+If possible + upgradable -> T14 Gen 5 | HOWEVER the cult stems from T480
+- T480: REALLY cheap for its upgradable specs.
+The cult starts from this T480 + Linux
 - Choosing T14 or T15/T16 based on ur preference.

 ---